gavinleroy/pldi25-artifact/README.md

 If the above worked, then you can compare the local data with the data used in the paper evaluation.
 The next command will download the Julia dependencies and start a server within the container.
 After launching, navigate to `localhost:8888` to view the full notebook.

-> **NOTE, navigate to the URL provided in the command output.
+> **Note, navigate to the URL provided in the command output.
 The screenshot below shows what this will look like**

 Run the following command: